sideffect0/LogP/README.md

-# LogDuke: Spec for sending logs from any node over HTTP
+# LogFlow: Spec for sending logs from any node over HTTP